Join for FREE

 Similar Species

 Best told from the very similar Chihuahuan Raven of the American Southwest and Brown-necked Raven of north Africa and southwest Asia by range, habitat, larger size, and, most reliably, the grey bases to the feathers on its neck (usually only visible in windy conditions or when the bird is preening; white in Chihuahuan and brown in Brown-necked Ravens).
+Race C. c. varius of Common Raven also shows white bases to neck feathers, but range does not overlap.
 The Fan-tailed Raven of the Middle East and northeast Africa is more easily distinguished by its strikingly broad wings and short tail.
 In Ethiopia (where Common Ravens do not occur), the Thick-billed Raven is only marginally smaller than the largest Common Raven subspecies (overlapping in size); it differs in having a white collar patch, and an even thicker bill.

 Ravens can also be difficult for novices to separate from Rook, Carrion Crow, American Crow and other crows at longer range; traditionally "if you're not sure if it is a Raven, it isn't one â€“ but when you do see one, it's obvious".
 Best told from its smaller cousins by its larger size and wedge-shaped (as opposed to fan-shaped) tail.
 Shaggier appearance overall, with long hackles on the throat and a shaggy crown.
 Bill is thicker and more powerful then that of a crow.
 Wingspan is longer, wings broader than crows, with more emarginated primaries (fingers).
 Much more prone to soaring than crows, wingbeats and flight more like that of a buzzard.